greenislandcalcano-stack/ecosamanatours/about.md

 </div>

       <p class="history-lead">
-        Welcome to Samaná — a peninsula of hidden waterfalls, colorful villages, old ports, seafaring stories, and unforgettable landscapes.
+        Hi, family!
+Welcome to Samaná! — a peninsula of hidden waterfalls, colorful villages, old ports, seafaring stories, and unforgettable landscapes.
 At EcoSamana Adventures, we love sharing not only the beauty of this paradise, but also the story of the people and places that make it so special.
       </p>